mexico86/mxco86-website/content/articles/exploring_with_wardley_maps.md

 ## Summing Up {#summing-up}

-As this is the start of trying to sort-of-formalise our low-overhead approach to development and technology what have we learned from this mapping activity and the utility of this set of maps?
-Having thought about
+What have we learned from this mapping activity and the utility of this set of maps?
-it:

 -   High-level maps can show a clear link between an activity and a high-level organisational need